ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 {: #baas-vpc-restore-ui}
 {: ui}

 Restoring a volume from a backup snapshot in the UI creates a fully provisioned boot or data volume.
-You can restore a volume from the list of Block storage snapshots and from the snapshot details page.
+You can restore a volume from the list of Block Storage snapshots and from the snapshot details page.

 You can restore a volume from a backup snapshot in the following ways.